50 Dumbest Things Tourists Have Ever Done

-Some tourists decide to vandalize irreplaceable landmarks, others break things while pursuing the perfect selfie.
-And yet others are simply lacking brains and common sense when it comes to travel.
+Some tourists decide to vandalize irreplaceable landmarks, or break things while pursuing the perfect selfie.
+Others are simply lacking brains and common sense when it comes to travel.

 The statue of the Little Mermaid commemorates one of the most beloved fairytales in the world.
 It is located in a harbor in Copenhagen, as a tribute to the story's writer, Hans Christian Andersen, who was Danish.

 But, for some reason, people really have a penchant for vandalizing the statue, painting it a number of colors over the years.
 This isn’t only dumb, it’s also woefully unoriginal and boring.

 45. Climbing Up the Brooklyn Bridge to Get a Picture

 Some people are willing to do anything to snap the perfect picture, even endangering themselves.

 This is what a French tourist visiting New York did in 2014.
 While visiting the iconic Brooklyn Bridge, the man decided that to get the best shot, he needed to climb on one of the bridge's cables.
 We assume this horrified both pedestrians and drivers who had a little more sense than the so-called photographer.

 Thankfully, no one was hurt, and he probably gave some bored commuters something to talk about when they got home.

 People still think that writing their name on world treasures is cool.
 This is what prompted a Chinese teenager to ruin hieroglyphics in Luxor Temple, one of Egypt's greatest national treasures, in 2013.